 How chocolate could counter climate change

-HAMBURG, Germany – At a red-brick factory in the German port city of Hamburg, cocoa bean shells go in one end, and out the other comes an amazing black powder with the potential to counter climate change.
+HAMBURG — At a red-brick factory in this German port city, cocoa bean shells go in one end, and out the other comes an amazing black powder with the potential to counter climate change.

-The substance, dubbed biochar, is produced by heating the cocoa husks in an oxygen-free room to 600 degrees Celsius (1,112 Fahrenheit).
+The substance, dubbed biochar, is produced by heating the cocoa husks in an oxygen-free room to 600°C (1,112°F).

-The process locks in greenhouse gases and the final product can be used as a fertiliser, or as an ingredient in the production of “green” concrete.
+The process locks in greenhouse gases and the final product can be used as a fertilizer, or as an ingredient in the production of “green” concrete.

 While the biochar industry is still in its infancy, the technology offers a novel way to remove carbon from the Earth’s atmosphere, experts say.

-According to the UN’s Intergovernmental Panel on Climate Change (IPCC), biochar could potentially be used to capture 2.6 billion of the 40 billion tonnes of CO2 currently produced by humanity each year.
+According to the United Nations’ Intergovernmental Panel on Climate Change (IPCC), biochar could potentially be used to capture 2.6 billion of the 40 billion metric tons of CO2 currently produced by humanity each year.

-But scaling up its use remains a challenge.
+But scaling up biochar’s use remains a challenge.

-“We are reversing the carbon cycle,” Peik Stenlund, CEO of Circular Carbon, told AFP at the biochar factory in Hamburg.
+“We are reversing the carbon cycle,” Peik Stenlund, CEO of Circular Carbon, told Agence France-Presse (AFP) at the biochar plant in Hamburg.

-The plant, one of the largest in Europe, takes delivery of the used cocoa shells via a network of grey pipes from a neighbouring chocolate factory.
+The factory, one of the largest in Europe, takes delivery of the used cocoa shells via a network of grey pipes from a neighboring chocolate factory.

 If the cocoa shells were disposed of as normal, the carbon inside the unused byproduct would be released into the atmosphere as it decomposed.

-One tonne of biochar — or bio coal — can stock “the equivalent of 2.5 to three tonnes of CO2”, Houben told AFP.
+One metric ton of biochar — or bio coal — can stock “the equivalent of 2.5 to 3 [MT] of CO2,” Houben told AFP.

-Biochar was already used by indigenous populations in the Americas as a fertiliser before being rediscovered in the 20th century by scientists researching extremely fecund soils in the Amazon basin.
+Biochar was already used by indigenous populations in the Americas as a fertilizer before being rediscovered in the 20th century by scientists researching extremely fecund soils in the Amazon basin.